TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 81/Psalms 81.3.md

 ---

-Blow the trumpet at the new moon, At the full moon, on our feast-day.
+Blow the trumpet at the New Moon, at the full moon, on our feast day.